alfmagar/terrazure/README.md

 Compatible with most used CI/CD tools such as GitHub Actions or BitBucket Pipelines.

+### ¿Why Terrazure?

+This image allows to login to Azure using a standard account, instead of using a service principal or enterprise application, which is the main limitation of the standard Terraform Docker image.

 ### Docker Hub

 This image is already built and ready to use here: